multitudes/Ray-Tracing-in-one-weekend-with-metal/README.md

 ## Links
 - I am following the course [Raytracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
 - also following the book Metal by Tutorials -Razeware LLC (2019) by the raywenderlich Tutorial Team, Caroline Begbie, Marius Horga
 - The resources to the book : https://github.com/kodecocodes/met-materials/tree/editions/4.0/02-3d-models/projects/resources
+- Some Blender beginner tutorials https://www.kodeco.com/21459096-blender-tutorial-for-beginners-how-to-make-a-mushroom